isomerpages/nlb-learning/_sustainability/Adults & Seniors/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b>What is a Forest?</b><br>
-      Understand what constitutes a forest, how different types of forests trap carbon and help purify water.
+      Understand what constitutes a forest and the various processes they are responsible for.

 <small>Source: What is a Forest?
 (2014, Oct 8) Harvard Museum of Natural History.
 Retrieved 2022, December 20.</small></p>
   </div>